Ritten11/LAMAS2021/README.md

 ```

 ## Run
-The default model is ran with the command:
+The default model is run with the command:
 ```bash
 python3 RunSimulation.py
 ```